Detroit files for bankruptcy, stage set for court fight

 WHITE HOUSE MONITORING

-Snyder named Orr in March to tackle the city's spiraling long-term debt, which is estimated at $18.5 billion.
+Snyder named Orr in March to tackle the city's spiralling long-term debt, which is estimated at $18.5 billion.

 A White House spokeswoman said Democratic U.S. President Barack Obama and his senior team were monitoring the situation in Detroit closely.
 But unlike after the economic collapse of 2008, in which the federal government injected billions in cash into U.S. auto makers General Motors Co and Chrysler as the first step of a quick turn through a managed bankruptcy process, Obama made no promises this time.